finspot/picto/README.md

 1. Add a new svg file under the svg folder

 Name it properly!
 The name defines the final export name of the component.
-Names are formatted into pascal case so *web.svg* will be imported like `import { Web } from '@pretto/picto'.` Avoid duplicates.
+Names are formatted into pascal case so *line-web.svg* will be imported like `import { LineWeb } from '@pretto/picto'.` Avoid duplicates.

 2. Open a pull request